fmrilab/B0-review-2022/README.md

 This code requires using the MATLAB version of the Michigan Image Reconstruction Toolbox (MIRT): https://github.com/JeffFessler/mirt

+Two of the main scripts, *run_fig5.m* and *run_fig6.m* reproduce figures from the paper. *mbir.m* shows an example of model-based image reconstruction using a B0 off-resonance fieldmap within the forward model.

 Questions or suggestions?
 Email Melissa at mhask@umich.edu